riclolsen/json-scada/docs/schema.md

 * _**_protocolSourceCommandUseSBO_**_ [Boolean] - Use or not Select Before Operate for commands.
 Only meaningful when _origin=command_.
 See protocol documentation. **Mandatory parameter**.
 * _**_protocolDestinations_**_ [Array of Objects] - List of protocol destinations for server protocol connections.
 Can be null or empty array when not point is not to be distributed.
 See protocol documentation. **Mandatory parameter**.

-### Values that can be configured and altered by the operators.
+### Fields that can be configured and altered by the operators.

 * _**_hiLimit_**_ [Double] - High limit for out-of-range alarm.
 Use null, Infinity or a big value to avoid alarm.
 Only meaningful for _type=analog_. **Mandatory parameter**.
 * _**_hihiLimit_**_ [Double] - High-high limit for out-of-range alarm.
 Use null,Infinity or a big value to avoid alarm.
 Only meaningful for _type=analog_.
 Currently not used. **Mandatory parameter**.